 Oncology social workers are licensed professionals who counsel people affected by cancer.
 They can provide emotional support and help people access practical assistance.
 CancerCare’s oncology social workers provide free, professional support services to anyone affected by cancer.

-Case management and counseling.
+Resource navigation and counseling.
 Our oncology social workers can speak with you one-on-one to help you find resources you need.
 Counseling services are available in person, over the phone and via a secure video platform for residents of New York and New Jersey.

 Support groups.
 Connect with other people who are in a similar situation in our free face-to-face, telephone and online support groups led by professional oncology social workers.